Tears of the Black Tiger: Plot

 On the way home, they bump a boat carrying Koh and two other boys, who taunt Rumpoey.
 Dum defends Rumpoey, and Koh cuts Dum's forehead with a paddle, and his toadies overturn Dum's boat.
 Dum rescues Rumpoey but is late in bringing her home.
 So his father, commanding, "Never again!" severely beats the boy's back with a rattan cane.
 Rumpoey, feeling sorry for getting Dum into trouble, gives him a harmonica to replace the flute she smashed.

-Closer to "present" time, Captain Kumjorn tells the governor of his plan to attack the bandit Fai and bring law and order to the wild west of Suphanburi Province.
+Closer to "present" time, Captain Kumjorn tells the governor of his plan to attack the bandit Fai and bring order to the lawless wild west of Suphanburi province.
 Taking leave of his rather cold fiancée, Captain Kumjorn takes a small, framed portrait of Rumpoey, warmly promising to guard her photo with his life.

 At an ancient Buddhist temple, Mahesuan and Dum swear a blood oath in front of the Buddha statue.
 Mahesuan swears loyalty to Dum, "If I break this oath, may his gun take my life."

-A betrayer guides Kumjorn's police forces to Fai's hide-out, and the outlaws run out of ammunition.
+A betrayer guides Kumjorn's police forces to Fai's hideout, and the outlaws run out of ammunition.
 The police are charging in to mop up, when Dum and Mahesuan arrive on a cliff overlooking the battle.
 The pair break out rocket-propelled grenades and wipe out the police.

 Fai imprisons Kumjorn in a cabin and orders Dum to execute him.
 Kumjorn pleads with Dum to tell his fiancée of his fate and hands Dum the framed photo of his beloved.
 Dum is stunned to see the portrait of Rumpoey.
-Mahesuan enters to find Kumjorn gone and Dum with a knife in his chest.
+Mahesuan enters to find Kumjorn gone and Dum injured with a knife in his chest.

 As Dum's wound is being treated, he thinks back to one year earlier, when he was a university student in Bangkok, where he became re-acquainted with Rumpoey.
 Dum pleads with her to leave him alone, reasoning that she is too beautiful and high born for a serious relationship with him.
 Later, Rumpoey is attacked by Koh and two toadies.
 Dum appears on the path and routs Rumpoey's attackers, for which he is expelled.
 Rumpoey finds Dum walking and insists on giving him a ride in her car.
 She orders her driver to take them to Bang Pu beach.
 Dum and Rumpoey confide their love for each other and are engaged, agreeing to meet a year later at Sala Awaiting the Maiden.